 Luthy mentioned that for hotels, specifically sustainability-focused hotels, it’s far more eco-conscious to adapt spaces to meet these needs post-pandemic, rather than building out new infrastructure.

-According to Jay Mueller, VP of hospitality—North America, Technogym, projects already in the pipeline aren’t really being impacted by the COVID-19 outbreak, just adjusted.
+According to Jay Muller, VP of hospitality—North America, Technogym, projects already in the pipeline aren’t really being impacted by the COVID-19 outbreak, just adjusted.

-“For those [projects]in the near term, we’re not having any discussions about changing anything.
+“For those [projects] in the near term, we’re not having any discussions about changing anything.
 These things are fully baked, electrical has already been planned, special planning has already been set.
-One of the things we are talking about with prospects and customers is asking for more [fitness]space,” Mueller said.
+One of the things we are talking about with prospects and customers is asking for more [fitness] space,” Muller said.

 This could also mean workout walls with QR codes, contactless motion-activated sensors to avoid door handles and other hands-free features.
-“I think technology will be leading the charge,” Mueller said.
+“I think technology will be leading the charge,” Muller said.

 Others shared this sentiment, and even believe that guests will welcome these types of changes.